percona/pmm_dump_docs/docs/troubleshooting.md

 Dump data uses VictoriaMetrics 1.77.2 native format
 ```

 And depending on the result, import dumps that use VictoriaMetrics 1.77.2, into PMM 2.32 or lower.
-Import dumps that use VictoriaMetris 1.82.1 into PMM 2.33 or higher.
+Import dumps that use VictoriaMetrics 1.82.1 into PMM 2.33 or higher.

 To completely avoid this error always export using JSON format (default starting from version 0.6.2).